+Have you noticed that creativity gets a bad rap?
+Short shrift?
 My family was brass tacks about it.
 "You don't need creativity.
 You need a job."
-So in my first job, I designed endcaps at Sears even though my job was behind the cash register.

-Fast forward, crying on my Mom's blue couch looking out at Shell Creek, the dead end of my creativity weighed me down.
+Fast forward, crying on my Mom's blue couch looking out at Shell Creek, this crossroads was all quicksand.
 Mom had just passed away despite my best care.
 I'd already left behind everything in California.

 After that terrible crossroads, who had I become?
 What was my purpose?

-Hoping to rebuild, I dove into Week 1: Recovering a Sense of Safety.
+Hoping to find my footing, I dove into Week 1: Recovering a Sense of Safety.
 Week by week, morning pages and artist dates revealed my new surroundings and my blank canvas.

 What creativity really is.

-Creativity is inner wisdom with the ability to discover new and original ideas, connections, and solutions to problems.
+Creativity is curiosity, the ability to discover new angles, connections, and solutions.

-The creative process is as important for groups, teams, communities, states, and countries as it is for you and me.
+The creative process is as important for you and me as it is for groups, teams, communities, states, and countries.

 What can your creativity do for you?
-What can creativity do for you and your team?
+What can the creative mindset approach do for you and your team?